abbylloyd03/streaming-05-smart-smoker/README.md

 ## Abby Lloyd
 ## 7 Feb 2023

 > Create a producer to stream information from a smart smoker.
+Create three consumers to read information and send an alert message if certain criteria are met.

 ## Challenge to Solve
 We want to stream information from a smart smoker.
 Read one value every half minute. (sleep_secs = 30)